-- 5) Simulate your user\app entity with the provided testbench and fix any errors.
+- 5) Simulate your user_app entity with the provided testbench and fix any errors.
 Like previous labs, this testbench uses different timings than actual on-board execution, so you might want to expand it.
-You also should change the size of the test in the testbench. - 6) Create a Vivado project, add the accelerator IP as an AXI peripheral, and generate a bitfile.
+You also should change the size of the test in the testbench.
+Since I'm not providing a solution for the pipeline, you can simulate in Modelsim or Vivado. - 6) Create a Vivado project, add the accelerator IP as an AXI peripheral, and generate a bitfile.
 Rename the bitfile to lab4.bit.
-Copy the bitfile to your project directory on reconfig.ece.ufl.edu.
+Copy the bitfile to your project directory on reconfig.hcs.ufl.edu.